summernote/summernote/MAINTAIN.md

 git checkout master
 # fetch all changes
 git pull

+# Bump version in package.json

 # build dist files and binary(.zip) for release post
 grunt dist

+# Commit and add tag for new version
+git commit -a -m "Update dist files" git tag -a "<new-version>"

 # Push new dist files to remote repository.
-git commit -a -m "Update dist files" git push origin
+git push origin
 ```